- Hits: 6279

 This privacy notice sets out the data processing practices of Splitz Support Service.
 We are a charity (1064764) and company limited by guarantee, registered in England (3360057).
 Our registered office is at Oak House, Epsom Square, White Horse Business Park, Trowbridge BA14 0XG.

-Please note that all data thus captured will be used and held in accordance with the requirements of the Data Protection Act 1998 (DPA) and the EU General Data Protection Regulation (GDPR).
+All data captured will be processed and held in accordance with the requirements of the Data Protection Act 2018.

 What we do